Yandex Cloud

 5. Under Create infrastructure for tutorial, click Create connection.

-6. In the window that opens, under Connection type parameters, select the database and service account that you created previously.
+6. In the window that opens, under Connection type parameters, select the database and service account you created earlier.

 7. Click Create.